Painting "The Kiss" by Gustav Klimt

 • Special offers for people with disabilities

 Reduced admission for people with disabilities and assistants.
 "See differently" guided tours (tactile tours) in the Upper Belvedere for blind and visually impaired visitors.
-The following topics can be booked in advance: A palace to touch - the new tactile model of the Upper Belvedere Ferdinand Georg Waldmüller and his time Gustav Klimt's main work "The Kiss" Multimedia guides with videos in Austrian Sign Language (OGS) are available for deaf visitors.
-Over 30 videos provide information on selected works from the collection in the Upper Belvedere as well as on the palace and gardens and the history of the Belvedere
+Video guides in Austrian Sign Language (OGS) and International Sign are available for deaf visitors.

 • Comments